What is the best AI code editor in 2026?

 ToolStarting pricePower tierContext windowBest for

-Zed$10/month (Pro)CustomModel-dependentRaw editing speed and real-time pair programming
+Zed$10/month (Pro, $5 token credit included)Usage-based beyond creditModel-dependentRaw editing speed and real-time pair programming

 Free tiers exist for all five tools.
 “Starting price” reflects the first paid tier, not the tier where the tool’s AI features become genuinely powerful.
 That distinction matters for Copilot especially.

-Pricing models in this space are fragmented and changing fast.
+Pricing models in this space are fragmented and still changing fast.
 Cursor switched from request-based to credit-based billing in 2025.
-Windsurf overhauled its pricing twice in the same year.
-What looks affordable at the starter tier can balloon quickly for heavy users or growing teams.
+Windsurf overhauled its pricing twice in the same year, most recently swapping credits for daily/weekly quotas and raising Pro from $15 to $20 in March 2026.
+Zed moved from prompt-based limits to token-based billing at the end of 2025.
 The headline price is rarely the price you actually end up paying.

 ToolFree tierStarterPower userTeam/enterprise